 Battling Gas Station Dope

-They're readily available in gas stations, yet some are considered as addictive as heroin, with equally severe withdrawal symptoms.
+They’re readily available in gas stations, yet some are considered as addictive as heroin, with equally severe withdrawal symptoms.
 Some, such as Tianeptine, promise enhanced motivation and focus, while others, such as Phenibut, are said to ease anxiety and cure insomnia.
 However, these are dangerous, unregulated supplements that can have profoundly negative effects on your clients.
-In this session, we'll discuss what your ministry can do to get these harmful substances banned in your state.
+In this session, we’ll discuss what your ministry can do to address these harmful substances.